The Screenwriting Cruise

 Industry guests join for panels, dinners, and pitch rooms.
 You'll connect with the kind of decision-makers who can move your career forward.

-Screenwriters are hungry for three things: focus, feedback, and access.
-On this cruise, you'll get all three.
+Screenwriters are hungry for three things: focus, feedback, and proven career strategies.

 This is a career investment, not a vacation.